by Joe Casey

 Do you remember your answers?
 A favorite of mine was “An astronaut”.
 (My wife tells me being a space cadet is close enough).
 Odds are that your answer was not “I want to be really busy when I grow up.”
 Yet many of us have managed to accomplish just that.

 It’s easy to get caught up in being busy.
 Busy is rewarded.
 If you’re good at getting things done, you’ll get promoted (and get even more to do).
 Beyond the workplace, there’s also a certain status to being busy.
 An article in the Financial Times this week noted that “People used to boast about leisure — now they boast about being busy.”

 Going from the busyness of the workplace to retirement comes with the gift of freedom.
 But it’s a transition that has to be managed well.
+Planning and experimenting on how to structure your day in retirement takes some time but can make a big difference.
 Many people are surprised by how quickly their time becomes filled with a mix of activities – and new commitments.
 There’s value in a cultivating an active retirement, but there’s a difference between one that’s busy and one that’s meaningful.
 It turns out that too much of a good thing can be a problem.
 Activity, if it’s not done thoughtfully, can be one of those things.
 Being busy can keep us from confronting big questions we’d rather not address, such as what is my identity now since I’ve left the world of work?

 Two of our podcast guests come at this issue from different perspectives – but offer similar recommendations.